RaduBerinde/axisds/regiontree/README.md

 ```

 Before this update, we had [10, 40) = 1.
 The update [15, 25) = 2 intersects the
 middle of [10, 40).
-RegionTree will handle this by splitting the original region
+The region tree will handle this by splitting the original
-into pieces and assigning new values accordingly:
+region into pieces and assigning new values accordingly:
 - [10, 15) remains with property 1 (the portion before 15, unchanged).
 - [15, 25) will have property 2 (the updated range).
 - [25, 40) reverts to property 1 (the portion after 25, which was part of the